Wilsonian Renormalization of Neural Network Gaussian Processes: Equivalent Kernel Limit of the Replica Action

 \section{Equivalent Kernel Limit of the Replica Action}

 To provide a relatively self-contained derivation, we first define Gaussian Process Regression, its relations to neural networks, and replica techniques used to obtain the average predictions over ensembles of datasets.
-In addition to being a well-established tool in machine learning, Gaussian Process Regression describes both the lazy learning or kernel regime of an infinite-width neural network \cite{lee2018deep,jacot2018neural,Cohen_2021}, alongside extensions to finite networks via the aforementioned adaptive kernel approaches.
+In addition to being a well-established tool in machine learning, Gaussian Process Regression describes both the lazy learning or kernel regime of an infinite-width neural network \cite{lee2018deep,jacot2018neural,Cohen_2021}, alongside extensions to finite networks via approaches detailed in \cite{LiSompolinsky2021,Seroussi2023,ariosto2022statistical}.

 The output of such random networks behaves as a Gaussian Process with zero mean and a covariance function $K(x,x')$, called the \emph{kernel}.
 Here, the training data, $x,x' \in \mathbb{R}^d$, are drawn from a data measure\footnote{By this we simply mean a measure over the data that admits an interpretation as a probability distribution.
 That is, let $\mathrm{d}\mu_x$ be a measure on $x\in\mathbb{R}^d$ such that for some probability distribution $p_\mathrm{data}(x)$, we have $\int\!f(x)\mathrm{d}\mu_x=\int\! f(x)p_\mathrm{data}(x)\mathrm{d}x$ for $f:\mathbb{R}^d\to\mathbb{R}$.
 In a slight abuse of notations, we will refer to both the measure $\mathrm{d}\mu_x$ and the distribution $p_\mathrm{data}(x)$ as the data measure. } $p_\mathrm{data}(x)$; the total training set consists of $n$ such draws, and is denoted by the $n\times d$ matrix $X_n$.
 We further consider a regression problem with a target, $y(x)$.
 A standard result in GP regression states that \cite{Rasmussen} the average predictor on a test point, $\tilde{f}(x_*)$, given $X_n$ is